Nk21t5c7/Nk21t5c7/README.md

 ## Hi there🌱 I'm Nodoka!

-I'm a fullstack developer with hands-on experience building web and software applications.
-I enjoy learning new technologies and creating products that make an impact.
-My background in Marine Biology (Biologging) and data analysis gives me strong analytical and problem-solving skills.
+I'm a fullstack developer with hands-on experience building web and mobile applications.
+I enjoy learning new technologies and creating products that make an impact!

 ✨Connect with me: [LinkedIn](https://www.linkedin.com/in/nodoka-hanaki)